1973 oil crisis: Impact on oil exporting nations

+An American in January 1974 at a service station reads about the gasoline rationing system in an afternoon newspaper.
+A sign in the background states that no gasoline is available.

 This price increase had a dramatic effect on oil exporting nations, for the countries of the Middle East who had long been dominated by the industrial powers were seen to have taken control of a vital commodity.
 The oil-exporting nations began to accumulate vast wealth.